reneklootwijk/mideahvac-dongle/README.md

 ## Firmware

-At this moment there are several options
+At this moment there are several options:
-* Sören Beye created firmware to integrate dehumidifiers ith Home Assistant: https://github.com/Hypfer/esp8266-midea-dehumidifier
+* Sören Beye created firmware to integrate dehumidifiers with Home Assistant: https://github.com/Hypfer/esp8266-midea-dehumidifier.
-* Sergey V. Dudanov create an extension for ESPHome integrating aircondititioners with Home Assistant: https://github.com/dudanov/esphome
+* Sergey V. Dudanov created an extension for ESPHome integrating aircondititioners with Home Assistant: https://github.com/dudanov/esphome.
-* I created a node.js module to integrate airconditioners with aything you like, but you need to program: https://github.com/reneklootwijk/node-mideahvac.
-The firmware required on the dongle is a esplink, a serial bridge: https://github.com/dudanov/esphome
+* I created a node.js module to integrate airconditioners with anything you like, but you need to program: https://github.com/reneklootwijk/node-mideahvac.
+The firmware required on the dongle is esplink, a serial bridge: https://github.com/jeelabs/esp-link.
 * To reverse engineer the protocol the original dongle is using to communicate with your appliance, you can use this custom dongle to capture this communication.
 See https://github.com/reneklootwijk/midea-uartsniffer.